C0PEP0D/otto/README.md

 ### Requirements

-OTTO requires Python 3.8 or greater (it has not been tested with earlier versions).
+OTTO requires Python 3.8 or greater.
 Dependencies are listed in [requirements.txt](https://github.com/C0PEP0D/otto/requirements.txt), missing dependencies will be automatically installed.

 Optional: OTTO requires `ffmpeg` to make videos.
-If `ffmpeg` is not installed, OTTO will still work but will save frames as images instead.
+If `ffmpeg` is not installed, OTTO will save video frames as images instead.

+Note: while most of OTTO is platform-independent, OTTO has been developed for Unix-based systems and some features are not available on Windows.

 ### Conda users